PROFILE - Grade 11

 Answer:

-The following list shows the similarities between science and art and the difference between science and art.
-Select and write down the ordinal numbers of the similarities in the first column of the table, and the ordinal numbers of the differences in the second column:
+The above list shows the similarities between science and art and the differences between science and art.
+Select and write down in the first column of the table the serial numbers of the similarities, and in the second column - the serial numbers of the differences:

 1) is an area of spiritual culture